spatie/docs.spatie.be-old/resources/views/image/v1/image-manipulations/watermarks.md

 ## Watermark position

 As you can see in the example above the watermark is placed in the bottom right corner by default.
-This behaviour can be override via `watermarkPosition`.
+This behaviour can be overridden via the `watermarkPosition`.
 You can use the `POSITION_*` constants on the `Manipulations` class as arguments.

-For example:
+### Example usage

 ```php
 $image->watermark('watermark.png')